oVirt/ovirt-site/source/feature/detailedquota.html.md

 When a User consume resources in the Data Center, such as creating a new virtual Disk on Storage Domain, or running VM with number of VCPU on a Host, the User is not limited, and can consume the maximum limit of the resources, by doing that, other users will be choked from using resources in the Data Center.

-Quota is a feature which should provide the Administrator a better management way, for managing resources for different Users, this should allow the Administrator to manage and share the resources in the Data Center, more appropriately as he sees fit. and observe them in a more convenient way.
+Quota is a feature which should provide the Administrator a better management way, for managing resources for different Users.
+This should allow the Administrator to manage and share the resources in the Data Center, more appropriately, and observe the resources in a more convenient way.

 #### Entity Description